 Universities & Colleges in New York

-With nearly a crowd of 8 million that come from all kinds of background, cultures and ethnicities, studying or living in the New York City, the city thus remains one of the most densely populated cities as well as a city which is very culturally influential, in the whole of U.S. As we talk about the universities and colleges, international pupils that are studying in the city of New York have a lot of options and there are many private and public institutions for education to take a pick from.
-As a matter of fact, the state of New York is actually 1 of the only states in the U.S. to become a home to many Ivy League schools.
+With nearly a crowd of 8 million that come from all kinds of background, cultures and ethnicities, studying or living in the New York City, the city thus remains one of the most densely populated cities, as well as a city which is very culturally influential, in the whole of U.S. As we talk about the universities and colleges, international pupils that are studying in the city of New York, have a lot of options and there are many private and public institutions for education to take a pick from.
+The state of New York is one of the only states in the U.S. to become a home to many Ivy League schools.
 The state hosts the esteemed Cornell University located in the lovely Finger Lakes region and also the famous Columbia University, which is nestled in the city of New York itself.
-There are plenty of Universities one can apply under, like the CUNY system – the City University of New York or the SUNY – the State University of New York system.
+There are plenty of Universities one can apply under, like the CUNY system - the City University of New York or the SUNY - the State University of New York system.
 Some popular university centers here are the Buffalo University, the Binghamton University, Stony Brook University etc. and also there are more than sixty technical, undergraduate and community universities and colleges in the state.
 Like for example, more than 6,400 international pupils from almost a hundred and forty countries come to pursue studies at the NYU every year.

 Tuition Fee and Costs